Recital Information

 Tap Shoes should be Black

-Ballet Shoes should be ballet pink
+Ballet Shoes should be ballet pink or nude.

 NOTE : Not all Costumes came with shoe bows.